Do Go On - 314 - The Oak Island Mystery

 Well, there you go.

-I'm staying very quiet just in case it was me.
+I'm saying very quiet just in case it was me.

 Yeah, smart.

-about captain kid maybe i even mentioned or whoever did the report mentioned oak island
+maybe I even mentioned, or whoever did the report, mentioned Oak Island.

 There's rumours or there's stories that a huge chunk of treasure has been buried there.